Trudie Styler

-Trudie Styler (born 6 January 1954) is an English actress and film producer.
+Trudie Styler (born 6 January 1954) is an English actress, director, and film producer.

 Early life and family

 Styler was born in Bromsgrove, Worcestershire, the daughter of Pauline and Harry Styler, a farmer and factory worker.
 When Styler was two years old, she was hit by a van.
 She received severe facial injuries that left her badly scarred and required several plastic surgery operations up until the age of 18.
 Her classmates nicknamed her "scarface", which caused her to feel for many years that she was "not a very attractive person".
 She attended North Bromsgrove High School, where one of her teachers was the singer-songwriter Clifford T. Ward.

 Acting career

 Styler trained at the Bristol Old Vic Theatre School and went on to appear in various period BBC productions.
 She joined the Royal Shakespeare Company, in which she played multiple major roles.
 Her theatre credits also include The Vagina Monologues, Twin Spirits, and The Seagull.

 She has appeared in many British television series such as The Mayor of Casterbridge and The Scold's Bridle, and in the United States television shows Empire, The Night Of, Friends (S8 Ep10), and Falling Water.

-Film work includes Lifetime Television's Living Proof and Paul Haggis' The Next Three Days.
-Styler has also made seven mind-body fitness DVDs released by Gaia, Inc.
+Styler's film work includes Lifetime Television's Living Proof and Paul Haggis' The Next Three Days.
+She has also made seven mind-body fitness DVDs released by Gaia, Inc.